Ministry of Employment

 A new agreement was signed today between Sweden, Finland and Norway concerning the Arctic Vocational Foundation.
 The Foundation, which has its headquarters in Övertorneå, was established in 1991 and arranges vocational courses for participants from the three countries.

 Labour market policy initiatives in the Budget Bill for 2016

 In the Budget Bill for 2016, the Government is investing in better job matching and skills development through measures to promote an active labour market policy for people who are long-term unemployed or have impairments that entail reduced working capacity.
 The Government is also investing in a significant raise in the compensation paid to municipalities for their reception of refugees, and more effective measures to introduce newly arrived immigrants to the labour market.
-Under the Government’s proposal, the investments in the labour market area presented by the Government in the spring amending budget for 2015 will continue.

 Informal European ministerial meeting in Stockholm on fair conditions in the labour market